 “Few, if any, research efforts have put making into a supply chain management and manufacturing setting and extended the making experience by integrating the student-designed products into elementary school classrooms,” he said.

-In the study, Quek and his research team will investigate making as a means of disseminating STEM knowledge to high school and elementary school students.
-They see if the kit making activity spurs the students’ interest in STEM careers and gauge the effectiveness of problem-based learning in training high school students.
+In the study, researchers will investigate making as a means of disseminating STEM knowledge to high school and elementary school students.
+They will learn if the kit making activity spurs the students’ interest in STEM careers and gauge the effectiveness of problem-based learning in training high school students.

-Quek, the project’s principal investigator, is performing the study with collaborators Sharon Lynn Chu, assistant professor of visualization, Malini Natarajarathinam, associate professor of engineering technology and industry distribution, and Mathew Kuttolamadom, assistant professor of engineering technology and industry distribution.
+Additional study collaborators include Malini Natarajarathinam, associate professor of engineering technology and industry distribution, and Mathew Kuttolamadom, assistant professor of engineering technology and industry distribution.